pattonsgirl/Spring2021-CEG2410/Exams/midterm-review.md

     - arguments
 - regular expressions for pattern matching
 - cron
-    - settings for how often (minute hour day-of-the-month month-of-the-year day-of-the-week)
+    - settings for how often (minute hour day-of-the-month month-of-the-year day-of-the-week), or pre set frequency (@reboot, @daily, etc)
     - what is needed to set email
 - iptables
     - consequences of chains